Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 description="Results with NgOptimizedImage directive"
 %}

-## Final Thoughts
+## In conclusion  `NgOptimizedImage` means significant improvements...
-The PageSpeed results for the application using `NgOptimizedImage` are a significant improvement with less time for the largest contentful paint.
+The PageSpeed results for the application using `NgOptimizedImage` show a significant reduction in time for the largest contentful paint.
 The intelligent lazy loading feature also improves the cumulative layout shift.
-In conclusion, using the `NgOptimizedImage` directive in your application drastically improves the performance of your application by enforcing the best practices for image optimisation.
+In conclusion, the `NgOptimizedImage` directive drastically improves the performance of your application by enforcing the best practices for image optimisation.